tinymce/tinymce-docs/plugins-ref/opensource/quickbars.md

 * **Quick Image** - Prompts the user to select a local image to upload.
 * **Quick Table** - Inserts a 2x2 table without prompting the user to select the number of rows and columns.

-> **Note**: The Quick Toolbars plugin provides the contextual toolbars found in the `inlite` theme from TinyMCE 4 and earlier.

 ## Interactive example

 {% include live-demo.html id="quickbars" %}